1931 Polish census

-The Polish census of 1931 or Second General Census in Poland (Drugi Powszechny Spis Ludności) was the second census taken in sovereign Poland during the interwar period, performed on December 9, 1931 by the Main Bureau of Statistics.
-It established that Poland's population amounted to 32 million people (over 5 million more than in the previous census of 1921).
+The Polish census of 1931 or Second General Census in Poland (Drugi Powszechny Spis Ludności) was the second census taken in sovereign Poland during the interwar period, performed on December 9, 1931, by the Main Bureau of Statistics.
+It established that Poland's population amounted to almost 32 million people (over 6 million more than in the previous census of 1921).

 The census was organised following the rules established by an act of the Polish Parliament of October 14, 1931.
-In contrast to earlier census of 1921, the 1931 census did not count national minorities and detailed information on types of farms, leaving only the question of the overall area of land owned by the citizen.
+In contrast to the earlier census of 1921, the 1931 census did not count national minorities and detailed information on types of farms, leaving only the question of the overall area of land owned by the citizen.
 The part related to education was expanded to include questions of ability to read and write.

-The results of the census were being published in 39 volumes between 1936 and 1939 in a publishing series "Statistics of Poland".
+The results of the census were being published in 39 volumes between 1936 and 1939 in a publishing series titled "Statistics of Poland".
 A list of all settlements in Poland was also prepared, but only a part related to Wilno Voivodeship was published.

 Population by mother tongue and faith

 The population was categorized by mother tongue i.e. the primary language in the following categories: Polish, Ukrainian, Ruthenian (i.e. Rusyn), Belarusian, Russian, Lithuanian, German, Yiddish, Hebrew, Local, Other, and Not Declared.
 The category "Local" (tutejszy) versus "Other" (inny) was hotly debated after the fact, because a number of significant languages were not on the list, e.g., Romani, Armenian, and/or what might constitute transitional language e.g. Polesian, Kashubian and others.

-The number of Polish native speakers relative to the total number of Roman Catholics may be overestimated, and possibly closer 17-18 millions.
+Neither the 1921 Polish Census, nor the 1910 Austrian Galician Census had surveyed the Ukrainian language, which was novel for a census in the region.

 The population was also categorized by religion.
 Most Jews spoke Yiddish, and many spoke Polish and Russian.
 These were categorized as two groups.
 Statistical differences existed between Ruthenians and Ukrainians.
 Ruthenians nationwide were 96.5% Greek Catholic but only 3.2% Orthodox, compared to Ukrainians who were almost equally divided at 52.4% Greek Catholic and 46.6% Orthodox.
-Most Ruthenians lived in provinces where the majority of the Ukrainian population was Greek Catholic, too.
+Most Ruthenian speakers lived in Lwow, Tarnopol and Stanislaw provinces.
+In Tarnopol and Stanislaw provinces, the majority of the population was Greek Catholic.